In the guide

 This guidance is for England, Scotland and Wales

 The Environmental Protection (Microbeads) (England) Regulations 2017 (and the equivalent regulations for Scotland and Wales) prohibit the manufacture and sale of rinse-off personal care products containing plastic microbeads.

-The Regulations have been introduced to reduce plastic pollution in the oceans.
+The Regulations were introduced to reduce plastic pollution in the oceans.
 The pieces of plastic used as microbeads are washed down the drain after use and cannot be filtered out by many wastewater treatment plants.
 Therefore they easily enter and pollute waterways.
 Although microbeads only represent a small proportion of the plastic waste in the ocean, fish and other marine animals can eat them (because of their size), introducing potentially toxic substances into the food chain.

 According to a report by the Environmental Audit Committee, a single shower can flush as many as 100,000 microbeads, with this adding up to 86 tonnes per year from the UK alone.